bxparks/rpn83p/USER_GUIDE.md

 > ![RPN83P Display Modes](docs/rpn83p-display-modes.png)

-**HP-42S Compatibility Note**: The HP-42S uses the button `DISP` to access this functionality.
+**HP-42S Compatibility Note**: The HP-42S uses the `DISP` button to access this functionality.
 For the RPN83P, it seemed to make more sense to the follow the TI-OS convention which places the floating display modes under the `MODE` button.

-The `NORMAL` mode in TI-OS is called `FIX` for compatibility with the HP-42S.
-It is also short enough to fit into the menu label nicely, and has the same number of letters as the `SCI` and `ENG` modes.
+The `NORMAL` mode in TI-OS is named `FIX` in RPN83P following the lead of the HP-42S.
+It is also short enough to fit into the menu label nicely, and has the same number of letters as the `SCI` and `ENG` modes which helps with the top-line indicator.

-Suppose the RPN stack has the following numbers for example:
+Suppose the RPN stack has the following numbers:

 > ![RPN83P Display Modes](docs/rpn83p-display-mode-start.png)